 The President’s Scholarship

-The President’s Scholarship is a renewable entrance scholarship awarded to every new full-time student who is accepted into a BA or BRE program.
+The President’s Scholarship is a renewable entrance scholarship awarded to every new full-time student who is accepted into a BA, BRE or Transitions program.
 It has three levels:

 To renew this Scholarship, a minimum GPA has to be maintained (down-gradable if GPA is not at the current scholarship level).
 For those granted one of the President’s scholarships, a reception will be held in the spring.